 You want halal fixed-income investment options, but there aren’t many out there.
-Luckily for you, we’ve done the hard work and complied a Halal Fixed Income Investment Guild and Halal Investment Comparison to ensure your portfolio has some of these vital elements.
+Luckily for you, we’ve done the hard work and complied a Halal Fixed Income Investment Guide and Halal Investment Comparison to ensure your portfolio has some of these vital elements.

 This review is of one of these promising options – Qardus.